-Join us for this webinar to learn how you can use the Clery Center’s Timely Warning Project Plan, a tool for re-evaluating your timely warning policies and procedures and how to communicate about the intentions and uses of timely warnings on your campus.
+Join us for this webinar to learn how you can use the Clery Center’s Timely Warning Guide, a tool for re-evaluating your timely warning policies and procedures and how to communicate about the intentions and uses of timely warnings on your campus.
 We will walk through this plan together during the webinar.

 Please submit questions on timely warnings to Laura Egan at firstname.lastname@example.org by September 19th to have answers included within the webinar.